Bugatti1982/Car-Finder/README.md

 Brandon is working on Routing

 * He is doing research and BEE and Rachel are working with him in support

 * We are trying to figure out what we need to do on this currently to support Brandon

 Bee has updated the Front end and we have a good Outline and look for website

 * Bee will lead with the the front end of the site.

 * Bee and Brandi are going to sit down and discuss the vision of the site on Monday Oct 7.

-	* Brandi will go in and write up the Markdown for the site as Bee explains what he has done.
+* Bee will explain the code and ideas behind it.

 * Bee will supervise the technical aspect and review code and lean in when necessary.

 Brandi is going to do Production supervision

 * Brandi work on front end with Bee

 * Brandi will lean in and write markdown

 * Brandi will assist with Bee on the vision and front end

 * Brandi will also be taking production notes to keep us on task and have a good timeline

 * Brandi will also look at how to keep things effient so that we don't get lost in the minutia.

 Marcellus will meet with us on Sunday Oct 6 10:00am to discuss assigned tasks we will assign his tasks at that time.